What Is Erotic Art

-Erotic themes, situations, or suggestion do not require nudity.
+Erotic themes, situations, or suggestions do not require nudity.
 In erotic photography, the model’s clothing and posing can drive the erogenous appeal.
 A good example is burlesque photography where the model’s attire is sexually suggestive.

 Erotic artists may also focus on body parts that are commonly linked to sexual interaction and/or arousal.
 An artist may specifically focus on sexualized body parts like legs, breasts, genitalia, hands, and feet to evoke something in the viewer.

 Whether through incorporating a fetish or the implication of sexuality, erotic art does not require nudity.

 Today, there is no shortage of ways to discover art.
 Galleries, shows, and social media provide easy access for long time collectors or first-time buyers.
 Erotic art, however, has remained more elusive.
 Art Provocateur Gallery is the premier online gallery for erotic art.
 Browse the largest selection of erotic art from some of America’s best erotic photographers.